Wally Sykes (sport shooter)

-Wallace Sykes (born 25 October 1942) is a British former sports shooter.
+Wallace John "Wally" Sykes (25 October 1942 – 5 August 2026) was a British sports shooter.

+He was born on the family farm in Wyverstone, Suffolk.

 Sykes competed at the 1984 Summer Olympics.

 He represented England and won a silver medal in the skeet pair with Jim Sheffield and a bronze medal in the skeet, at the 1982 Commonwealth Games in Brisbane, Queensland, Australia.

+He retired from competitive shooting, after the 1984 Olympics; he was a farmer and agricultural engineer.

+Sykes died on 5 August 2026.
+He was 83.